Cataracts and Cataract Surgery in Dogs

 - Following all treatment directions correctly and faithfully.

 - Bringing your dog to all recommended postoperative reexaminations by your ophthalmologist.
 Regular postoperative reexaminations by the ophthalmologist, for the rest of the dog’s life, are needed.
+Sadly, veterinary ophthalmologists often see cataract patients in trouble, that are several months to years overdue for their eye appointments.
+The dogs usually have developed irreversible blindness from glaucoma and the eye(s) are lost.

 - Calling your ophthalmologist’s office if you suspect ANY change has occurred in your dog’s eye(s).